AndrasKovacs/elaboration-zoo/experimental/poly-instantiation/README.md

 listOK = (λ {A} x → x) ∷ []
 ```

-In Haskell and ML-related literature, this is called
+In Haskell and ML-related literature, this is called "impredicative
-"impredicative instantiation" or "impredicative polymorphism", and there it
+instantiation" or "impredicative polymorphism", and there it means being able to
-means instantiating metas with implicit function types (denoted `∀ (a :: k). t`
+instantiate metas with implicit function types (denoted `∀ (a :: k). t` in
-in Haskell).
-This "impredicative" is orthogonal to impredicativity in type
+Haskell).
+This "impredicative" is orthogonal to impredicativity in type theory,
-theory, and the naming appears to be a historic artifact.
+the former notion is a property of an elaborator, the latter is a property of a
+universe in a theory (being closed under arbitrary products).

 There is extensive literature.
 Examples: